-Hillary Clinton stops for slice of sweet potato cobbler at Detroit bakery
+Clinton stops for sweet potato cobbler in Detroit

 Detroit — Democratic presidential candidate Hillary Clinton made a stop Tuesday afternoon at the popular Sweet Potato Sensations bake shop on the city’s northwest side on her way to a $2,700-a-ticket fundraiser in Grosse Pointe.